cloudy9101/obsidian-image-inserter/README.md

 2. Search the command "Image Inserter: Insert Image".
 3. Click on the command, then a modal opened.
 4. Input some words describe image you'd like to insert, e.g. robot.
-5. Wait a second, there will show several images from Unsplash / Pixabay.
+5. Wait a second, there will show several images from Unsplash / Pixabay / Pexels.
 6. Click an image you'd like to insert.
 7. The image should be inserted into your note now.